alberttheprince/rpemotes-reborn/README.md

 ❌ You are not allowed to re-distribute the custom animations provided with this repository either on websites, forums, tebex store or discord.

 ❌ You are not allowed to claim the custom animations provided within this resource as your own work

+❌ You are not allowed to sell this script

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------